SereDef/GenR-metadata-app/README.md

 * **`n_observed`**: *number of observations* (i.e., non-missing values) in the variable.

 * **`data_source`**: which *GR-number* questionnaire, *interview*, or *visit* (e.g., for measurements) is the variable is coming from.
 This is the columns we just selected on using the first filter.
+For variables that are *scores* combining multiple data sources, we use the format: "**GR1001-03**".

 * **`gr_section`**: the *section* on the GR-number questionnaire (`A` to `K`).